 If Arkansas beat Georgia in Week 5, they would’ve host GameDay (vs. Ole Miss) in Week 6.
 That didn’t happen, leaving ESPN with a choice of, presumably, Penn State-Iowa and Oklahoma-Texas.
 And they opted for the latter.

 It was GameDay’s first trip to the state of Texas since 2019 and the first trip to the Red River Shootout since 2018.
 In six previous visits to Dallas for Sooners-Longhorns, the teams split the matchups with three wins apiece.

 With a win over Notre Dame, Cincinnati officially entered the playoff picture and College GameDay picture for a Week 7 home game vs. UCF.
 But instead of visiting Cincinnati for the first time, GameDay opted for a return to Georgia.

-It will be the second trip to Athens in three weeks and the fourth trip since 2019 after only one trip from 2009-2018.
-It will be Kentucky’s first appearance since a 2007 road game against Florida.
+It was the second trip to Athens in three weeks and the fourth trip since 2019 after only one trip from 2009-2018.
+It was Kentucky’s first GameDay appearance since a 2007 road game against Florida.

 Week 9: Michigan at Michigan State

 Location: East Lansing, Mich,